zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-overview.md

 > [!IMPORTANT]
 > Standby pools for Azure Container Instances are currently in preview.
 Previews are made available to you on the condition that you agree to the [supplemental terms of use](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).
 Some aspects of this feature may change prior to general availability (GA).

-Standby Pools for Azure Container Instances enable customers to create a pool of pre-provisioned container groups that can be used to scale out in response to incoming traffic.
-The container groups in the pool are fully provisioned, initialized, and ready to receive work at any given notice.
+Standby Pools for Azure Container Instances enable you to create a pool of pre-provisioned container groups that can be used in response to incoming traffic.
+The container groups in the pool are fully provisioned, initialized, and ready to receive work.

 :::image type="content" source="media/container-instances-standby-pools/standby-pool-aci-workflow-diagram.png" alt-text="Diagram of the workflow of creating a container using the traditional path vs the standby pool path.":::